 Battery Life: 2-4 Weeks

-Since the device screen isn’t backlit so reading in the dark is not possible on the Kindle 2016.
+Since the device screen comes with Built-in Lightt so reading in the dark is possible on the All-New Kindle (10th Gen).
 Highly recommended for a first time Kindle user or someone who is a casual reader.

 Kindle Paperwhite can arguably be called the Porsche of Kindles as it has all the features one would need but is not the best due to the lack of some brownie features!